Beechupally

 Installation of Deity

-Sri Vyasaraja wanted to transform his thought to practice and got a beautiful deity of Sri Anjaneya [Hanuman] made.
-He will be moving and leaving this place in few days.
-And in his mind the question of who should be performing the pooja after he had left was foremost in his thought.
+Sri Vyasaraja wanted to transform his vision into practice and got a beautiful deity of Sri Anjaneya [Hanuman] made.
+He will be moving and leaving this place in a few days.
+And in his mind, the question of who should be performing the pooja after he had left was foremost.

-Sri Vyasaraja Tirtha That night in his dream Lord Sri Anjaneya appeared and gave him the solution for this.
-The Deity of Lord Sri Anjaneya was installed by Sri Vyasaraja on an auspicious day.
-The next morning when Sri Vyasaraja woke up, he saw a young tribal boy offering prayers to Lord Anjaneya installed by him on previous day.
+That night in his dream Lord Sri Anjaneya appeared and gave him the solution for this.
+Sri Vyasaraja had installed the idol of Lord Sri Anjaneya on an auspicious day.
+The next morning when Sri Vyasaraja woke up, he saw a young tribal boy offering prayers to Lord Anjaneya installed on the previous day.

 Why the place is named Beechupally

-Lord Anjaneya had ordained Sri Vyasaraja that the first person who offers prayer next day of installation should to nominated as archaka of the deity here.
-As instructed by Lord Anjaneya, Sri Vyasaraja nominated the young boy named ‘Beechupally’ belonging to ‘Boya’ tribe as Archaka of the Lord Anjaneya from then on.
-From then onwards he became the Archaka and till today persons belonging to Boya Tribe are the archakas of the temple.
-The village itself was named ’Beechupally’ after the first Boya tribe Archaka, and the Lord as 'Beechupally rayudu'.
+Lord Anjaneya had ordained Sri Vyasaraja that the first person who offers prayer the next day of installation should nominated as the archaka of the deity here.
+As instructed by Lord Anjaneya, Sri Vyasaraja nominated the young boy named ‘Beechupally’ belonging to the Boya tribe as Archaka of Lord Anjaneya from then on.
+From then onwards he became the Archaka and till today persons belonging to the Boya Tribe are the archakas of the temple.
+The village was named ’Beechupally’ after the first Boya tribe Archaka, and the Lord as 'Beechupally Rayudu'.

 Temple for Beechupally rayudu

-Since the course of the River had changed over years the shrines of both Lord Anjaneya and Lord Siva were only two hundred meters away from the bank of the River.
-During the monsoon the River use to swell and some years enter the Lord Siva temple.
-In the recent past the both the temples were renovated and the river banks were strengthened with good ghats.
+Since the course of the River had changed over years the shrines of both Lord Anjaneya and Lord Siva were only two hundred meters away from the banks of the River.
+During the monsoon, the River used to swell and some years entered the Lord Siva temple.
+In the recent past, both temples were renovated and the river banks were strengthened with good ghats.

 A temple for Lord Rama was also built in the area in 1992.